gasolin/foxbox/README.md

 Battery included FirefoxOS Build Environment.

-You could use FoxBox to setup your FirefoxOS Build Environment with:
+You could use FoxBox to setup your FirefoxOS Build Environment with following 2 approaches:

 - Auto-configured VM (Virtual Machine) powered by vagrant and virtualbox.

-or

-- Ubuntu 12.04(LTS) install script
+- Config by Ubuntu 12.04(LTS) install script

 FoxBox project's goal is to try any approach that make new user can do as less as possible to start the FirefoxOS development.